kunalagarwal101/iitgpedia/Readme.txt

 INTRODUCTION
 ------------
 The dashboard IITGpedia consists of introduction of IIT Guwahati and all the Student Related Activities in it.The College Fests and The Gymkhanas we have all.
-We also have introduced the system of booking the seats in pro nites and other events so that there is no long lines for entry in the college.This is still at a prototype level.
+We also have introduced the system of booking the seats in pro-nites and other events so that there is no long lines for entry in the college.This is still at a prototype level.

 REQUIREMENTS
 ------------